 What are prebiotics?

 The scientific definition of a prebiotic is “a substrate that is selectively utilized by host microorganisms conferring a health benefit”.
-Often, prebiotics are types of soluble fiber that the human body cannot digest, which serve as ‘food’ for beneficial microbes that already live your colon or elsewhere in your body.
+Often, prebiotics are types of soluble fiber that humans cannot digest but instead serve as ‘food’ for beneficial microbes that already live your colon or elsewhere in your body.

 What can prebiotics do for health?

 Both for healthy people and those with certain health concerns, prebiotics are a promising way to modulate your gut microbiome for better health.
 While there are more studies to date on probiotics than on prebiotics, research on prebiotics is rapidly expanding.
-Established health benefits include:
+Researched health benefits of specific prebiotic substances include:

 - Improving calcium absorption

 - Enhancing colonic bacterial fermentation to reduce gut transit time

 These physiological benefits may have positive effects in those with osteoporosis, diabetes, and colorectal cancer, respectively.